camunda/camunda-docs/docs/self-managed/operational-guides/production-guide.md

   - **Amazon Aurora PostgreSQL**: For persistent data storage.
   - **Elastic Cloud on GCP**: For indexing and analytics.
   - **Azure Active Directory**: For authentication and authorization.
-- **NGTINX Ingress Controller**: Ensure the NGINX ingress controller is set up in the cluster.
+- **NGINX Ingress Controller**: Ensure the NGINX ingress controller is set up in the cluster.
 - **Persistent Volumes**: Configure block storage persistent volumes for stateful components.
 - **Namespace Configuration**: Plan and create namespaces with appropriate resource quotas and LimitRanges for the Camunda Helm Chart.
 - **Resource Planning**: Evaluate sufficient CPU, memory, and storage necessary for the deployment.